 What Is Gadolinium Deposition Disease (GDD)?

-The term Gadolinium Deposition Disease was first introduced in 2016 by Dr. Richard Semelka and colleagues at the University of North Carolina, who recognized that a subset of patients were developing new symptoms after receiving GBCAs that could not be explained by other diagnoses.
-Their work built on the growing body of evidence — including research by Kanda et al. in 2014 — showing that gadolinium deposits in brain tissue, particularly the dentate nucleus and globus pallidus, even in patients with intact renal function.
+The term was introduced in 2016 by Dr. Richard Semelka and colleagues after some patients reported new symptoms after GBCAs that were not explained by other diagnoses.
+Their work followed research showing gadolinium deposition in tissues, including brain tissue, even in some patients with normal kidney function.

 Gadolinium Deposition Disease Symptoms

-The symptoms of gadolinium deposition disease are wide-ranging and can affect virtually every organ system.
-The most comprehensive published data on GDD symptoms comes from a peer-reviewed survey of 316 patients with normal or near-normal renal function who developed new symptoms after receiving gadolinium-based MRI contrast.
-Among these patients, 185 had laboratory-confirmed gadolinium retention 30 days or more after their last MRI, with some showing retention for up to 22 years.
+The symptoms of gadolinium deposition disease are wide-ranging and can affect many body systems.
+One of the larger data sets on GDD symptoms comes from a 2025 survey of 316 patients published by the patient-advocacy group Gadolinium Toxicity.
+It is self-reported data, not a controlled study, which means it shows what patients report — not how common these symptoms are among everyone who gets contrast.
+Of the 316 people who reported symptoms after MRI contrast, 185 had laboratory-confirmed gadolinium retention 30 days or more after their last MRI — with some showing retention for up to 22 years — and 131 were never tested.

-The nervous system is the most frequently affected, consistent with gadolinium's known interference with calcium channels.
-The hallmark neurological symptoms of GDD include:
+The nervous system is the most frequently reported, which some researchers consider consistent with gadolinium's documented interference with calcium channels.
+The percentages below are percentages of the 185 participants with confirmed retention.
+The most frequently reported neurological symptoms include:

 Tingling / Prickling sensations79%